virtual-manoa-coders/virtual-manoa-coders.github.io/index.md

 * [Angela](https://github.com/angcylau)

 ## Milestone 1 Completed
-<p> Basic mockup of the app has been created and mockups for individual pages has been linked. <p>
+<p> Basic mockup of the app has been created and mockups for individual pages has been linked. </p>
-<p> Comparator page has also been added, and the About Us page has also been updated. <p>
+<p> Comparator page has also been added, and the About Us page has also been updated. </p>

 ## Meeting Summaries